 “Located in Ulster County, NY Minnewaska State Park Preserve is situated on the dramatic Shawangunk Mountain ridge, which rises more than 2,000 feet above sea level and is surrounded by rugged, rocky terrain.
 The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, 35 miles of carriage roads and 50 miles of footpaths on which to bike, walk, hike and simply enjoy.
 And, all this within an hour and a half drive from New York City.”
 Parks.NY.gov

 Hiking at Minnewaska

-Our hike always starts with a visit to the Awosting Falls which is just a short hike from the main parking area.
-The start of this trail beings you to the top of the falls where you can come close to the edge and peer over, and then the trail winds down the hillside to bring you to the base of the falls.
+Our hike always starts with a visit to the Awosting Falls which is just a short walk from the main parking area.
+The start of this trail brings you to the top of the falls where you can come close to the edge and peer over, and then the trail winds down the hillside to the base of the falls.

 From here there are several trails you can take- but we prefer to follow this hike mapped out by a fellow hiker that is about 6 miles long and takes 3-4 hours depending on how often you stop.
 You can skip some sections and even drive to an upper parking lot if you want to make it easier on the kids.
 (Since cell service can be wonky while hiking in the woods- I suggest printing out the directions and carrying them with you!)